nosvagor/cogikyo/diatomi/script.md

 [The Equivocation Problem](https://youtu.be/qag_uAVWdk4?t=3998)

 The discussion between Jordan Hal and John Vervaeke is extremely engaging;
-I encourage you to listen to the entire conversation.
+I encourage you to listen to the entire conversation&mdash;links to all referenced content will be in the description.

-The motivation to drill down on the definitions of some seemly obvious terms should more clear now.
+Hopefully, the motivation to drill down on the definitions of some seemly obvious terms should more clear now.
 Jordan proposes a solution (geared towards distributed governance), and I think the following claim of his is applicable here as well.
 Let's listen: